 Get Comfortable.
 Give yourself time to hear your voice.
 A week, a month, perhaps create a deadline with your next holiday, whatever it is, allow yourself time to get to know your voice.
 Don’t try to sound like your favorite artist or anyone else for that matter, your voice is unique.
 If you imitate a great singer, take a moment to work out what your body is physically doing to re-create the sound you want.
 This is ok to a point, but the key is sing without listening or judging your own voice.
 If you are busy listening to your voice and your radio, you are not focusing on production, on all the amazing things that are underway in your body to create your own individual sound.

+Do give yourself time to warm-up and create sound without judgement or placement.
+Exploring your voice is just that: exploration, it doesn’t have to be pretty.
+Nor does it require beauty or perfect pitch.
+I often notice that my students want to sound great all the time, constantly demanding perfection.
+If each note isn’t great, then their singing isn’t great.
+And this may be completely subconscious that the tendency is to always feel that our sound should be fluid and correct and thought out.
+But think about that for a moment.
+Are we living for perfection?
+Are we expecting too much from our first try out of the gate?
+This should NOT be the reality to work for.
+We are not perfect, nor is perfection a realistic goal.
 Let’s just break this down for a moment because this is key…It is so important as a singer and in all things to know yourself.
 Knowing your limits, your strengths, your weak spots is game changing.
 When we make a mistake, the best part about it is that we learn what we are good at and what needs work.
 When you push yourself, get out of your comfort zone, sometimes it opens up a space that you never thought existed and can liberate you to no end.
 The same applies with singing!
 When you explore your voice, when you embrace the strange, off-key, warble, flat, sharp sounds, you learn about those limits.
 You also begin to find comfort in knowing what sounds good and what needs work.
 Knowing yourself is your greatest gift and this knowledge takes time to discover.

+Try this.
+Record before and after.
+Take a voice memo of you singing and then record it again 1 months from now or 2, whatever time frame you feel you good about.
+I dare you!
+Go on, try it!
 When I was working full-time as an actor, I was auditioning almost daily.
 Every day I needed to be in front of a production company, trying to sell my talent.
 It was exhausting not only because of the logistics but mainly from the constant work of proving to someone else that you are good enough for the role you are auditioning for.
 I developed the bad practice of auditioning in my mind, mapping out my audition piece.
 My audition prep became all about the day prep; packing my cooler of food and drinks, choosing my outfit, my back up outfit, my make-up, organizing and cleaning up the mess of the day.
 Gone were the days of constant practice as I slowly gave up on the actual work!
 Well this turned out to be a horrible practice.
 I would get to the audition and feel completely out of place and disconnected from my audition piece.
 I felt I was working out something new for the first time, dreaming about how I would do better next time.
 Next time?!
 What’s that?
 When you get an opportunity that might change your life, it may only happen once.
 I needed to make it count.
 I didn’t know the work I was doing inside out.
 I didn’t commit enough time to my craft, the work of exploration.

 3